folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### INITDB

-Default is *false*  Determine whether or not to initialize the database before running okapi
+Default is *false*  - Determine whether or not to initialize the database before running okapi.

 ### PG_HOST